department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration research findings.md

 **Recruitment criteria**

-_If you had specific criteria that you recruited for, use this space to explain what those were along with other information you feel would be important to understanding your participants._
+This study recruited for mobile users, with a recent sign in to the VA online.
+We were particularly interseted in veterans who sign in using DSLogon or My HealtheVet login CSPs.
+For diversity and inclusion (based on gaps of two recent identity related studies) we requested veterans with cognitive disability, who are LGBTQ+, and who have immigrant origin.
+Unfortunately we didn't talk with anyone with immigrant origin, but recruitment surpassed our request with cognative disability and LGBTQ+ participants.

+Note: while we didn't specify recruitment goals for age, it so happened that all of this studies participants are 55+

-We talked to **x participants.**
+We talked to **14 participants.**

 Audience segment:
-* Veterans: x
+* Veterans: 14
-* Caregivers: x
+* Caregivers: 0
-* Family members of a Veteran: x
+* Family members of a Veteran: 2

 Gender:
-* Male: x
+* Male: 9
-* Female: x
+* Female: 4

 LGBTQ+:
-* Transgender: x
+* Transgender: 0
-* Nonbinary, gender fluid, gender queer, Two-Spirit (Indigenous only), or another gender beyond man or woman: x
+* Nonbinary, gender fluid, gender queer, Two-Spirit (Indigenous only), or another gender beyond man or woman: 1
-* Gay, lesbian, or bisexual: x
+* Gay, lesbian, or bisexual: 3

 Devices used during study:
-* Desktop: x
+* Desktop: 0
-* Tablet: x
+* Tablet: 0
-* Smart phone: x
+* Smart phone: 0
-* Assistive Technology: x
+* Assistive Technology: 0

 Age:
-* 25-34: x
+* 25-34: 0
-* 35-44: x
+* 35-44: 0
-* 45-54: x
+* 45-54: 0
-* 55-64: x
+* 55-65: 7
-* 65+: x
+* 65+: 7
-* Unknown: x
+* Unknown: 0

 Education:
-* High school degree or equivalent: x
+* High school degree or equivalent: 1
-* Some college (no degree): x
+* Some college (no degree): 5
-* Associate's degree, trade certificate or vocational training: x
+* Associate's degree, trade certificate or vocational training: 2
-* Bachelor's degree: x
+* Bachelor's degree: 3
-* Master's degree: x
+* Master's degree: 3
-* Doctorate degree: x
+* Doctorate degree: 1
-* Unknown: x
+* Unknown: 0

 Geographic location:
-* Urban: x
+* Urban: 0
-* Rural: x
+* Rural: 0
-* Unknown: x
+* Unknown: 14

 Race: